openlink/virtuoso-opensource/README.UPGRADE.md

 for more info.

-If you attempt to start a VOS 5.0 database with a VOS 6.0 server, the server will print the following message ans refuses to start the
+If you attempt to start a VOS 5.0 database with a VOS 6.0 server, the server will print the following message and refuses to start the
 database:

     The database you are opening was last closed with a server of